boostercloud/booster/docs/README.md

 #### Performing Auth requests

-Booster also provides you with user management for free, allowing you to sign-up, confirm and sign-in users.
+The local provider also delivers user management for free, allowing you to sign-up, confirm and sign-in users.
 An example of a sign up would be as follow:

 `POST http://localhost:3000/auth/sign-up`